By: Professor John Beck, Chair of the Marketing Media Major and Professor of Business

 After all, disciplined empirical investigation of God’s general revelation, must conform to his special revelation as presented in scripture.
 We need regenerate minds whose unique capacities are turned to their highest use in glorifying God through Christian scholarship.

-Professor John Beck a business professor and the chair of TMU’s new Marketing Media major, a unique program offered at no other school.
+Professor John Beck is a business professor and the chair of TMU’s new Marketing Media major, a unique program offered at no other school.
 This program is for the creatively-minded student with the desire to combine business strategy, communication skills and a creative flair to any company, job or endeavor.
-To learn more, contact our admissions counselors.
+Along with this, he is the head of the online, B.A. in Organizational Management.
+To learn more about either earning an online degree, or the marketing media major, contact our admissions counselors.